Peoria Sports Complex – Peoria Javelinas

 Food & Beverage 2

 Peoria has only one concession stand open for AFL games right behind home plate.
 Since attendance for AFL games is very low compared to spring training, there is no issue with lines.
-There’s nothing special about the food, typical ballpark food and pricing that anyone would expect at a baseball game ($3 hot dogs and sodas, $4 nachos).
+There’s nothing special about the food, typical ballpark food and pricing that anyone would expect at a baseball game: hot dogs ($3 – $4), sodas – Pepsi ($4 – $6), and nachos ($4).
+The best value is the Peoria Special (hot dog, chips and small soda) for $6.

 There’s also the choice of sitting right next to the field and dugouts in the sun, or sitting a few rows higher up and staying in the shade, depending on your temperature preference.
 Most games start at 12:35 local, so the sun is definitely out the entire game.
 The heat doesn’t get too bad though, but you are free to sit wherever and move around as much as you desire.

-The scoreboard also shows the names, pictures, and the MLB affiliate of each player, which is great for learning the players’ names and faces that will likely be in the majors in the near future.
+The scoreboard shows the name, number, position, minor league stats, and the MLB affiliate of each player, which is great for learning the players’ names that will likely be in the majors in the near future.

-Half of the people that show up to AFL games are scouts for all 30 MLB clubs, so there is definitely no cheering or much talking coming from behind home plate.
-There are very few true baseball fans at the game, and it is difficult to talk about the players because outside of one or two of the guys on the field, no one has heard of any of them.
-There is some chatter about spring training and the MLB postseason, but other than that it is very quiet.
+A good number of the people that show up to AFL games are scouts for all 30 MLB clubs, so there is minimal cheering and talking coming from behind home plate.
+The fans who attend are true baseball fans.
+It is easy make friends to talk about the rookie players and the play of game.
+Some chatter about spring training and the MLB postseason can also be heard.

 Parking is free, and there is plenty of space in the parking lot.
-There is only one men’s and one women’s bathroom open, and they are both right behind home plate.
+Only one men’s and one women’s bathroom are open, and they are both right behind home plate near the entrance.
 They are plenty big for the AFL crowds though and there are no lines.
-The only access issue I have is that to get out on to the concourse and to the seats, you have to walk a pretty good distance down the base line before there is a tunnel that takes you out to the field.

 Food and Drink Recommendations